-When to change my motorbike tyres?
+When should I change my motorcycle tyres?

-When to change my motorbike tyres?
+When should I change my motorcycle tyres?

 Your safety comes first: Check your tyres

 Tyres in poor condition can ruin your vehicle's performance and even endanger your safety or that of your loved ones.
 It is recommended that you do a weekly inspection to check:

 - the depth of the treads

 - any damage due to impacts or any sign of unusual wear and check your tyre pressure twice a month.

 When in doubt, always ask for expert advice!

 1. The tyre has a puncture